Technology does make a difference.

 Most new microscope models have integrated technology options on board that may be useful and helpful to the surgeon.
 Some of the models we’ve mentioned above have different options for integration.
 For example, some have the ability to link to enhanced visual overlay systems that give the surgeon technical overlay layouts in his ocular view.
 Most come with an option for video attachments, savable surgeon user settings, wireless Bluetooth foot pedals, auto-locking arms, and more.

 You may be looking at the list of benefits and feel that most are non-essential for a skilled surgeon.
 Depending on the surgeon, that may be true.
 But the main thing to take into consideration is that the comfort level of the surgeon is paramount during the surgery.
-If the surgeon doesn’t have to struggle to keep the eye in focus or in red reflux, that will make the surgeon’s job easier.
+If the surgeon doesn’t have to struggle to keep the eye in focus or in red reflex, that will make the surgeon’s job easier.
 If their ocular view is clearer, crisper, and brighter without turning the light up to 10, the surgeon should be more comfortable during the operation.
 These factors can even benefit the most skilled surgeon, bringing more comfort and ease to the operation.
 Interested in a side-by-side comparison?
 Take a look at this article published by the Journal of Clinical Case Reports, comparing the newer Leica & Zeiss models side by side.

 We feel all the benefits listed above should at least be looked at and considered.
-And here’s the best part…if you are interested in upgrading your cataract technology in the near future, Surgical Direct is able to help you upgrade without spending your Capital.
+And here’s the best part…if you are interested in upgrading your cataract technology in the near future, Surgical Direct is able to help you upgrade without spending your capital.

 Surgical Direct Inc provides the latest cataract technology to your facility for $0 of capital investment.
 We provide tailored equipment and supply lists for the surgeon’s specific needs, including the desire to try new technology as it comes out.
 With Surgical Direct, you get a safer, more efficient cataract experience in your facility.
 Don’t believe us?
 Read through our testimonials to see what our customers are saying about our services.